Mojo0G/dsaDelta/LeetCode/Easy/Two Sum/NOTES.md

           Two Sum

-          - Summary: This algorithm utilizes a hash map (dictionary in Python) to efficiently find two numbers within a list that add up to a specified target.
-It iterates through the input list, checking for the complement (target - current number) in the hash map.
-If found, it immediately returns the indices of the two numbers.
-Otherwise, it adds the current number and its index to the hash map and continues.
-If no solution is found after iterating through the entire list, an empty list is returned.
+          - Summary: The algorithm uses a hash map (dictionary in Python) to store numbers and their indices.
+It iterates through the input array `nums`.
+For each number, it calculates the complement needed to reach the `target`.
+If the complement is found in the hash map, it means a pair adding up to the target has been found, and their indices are returned.
+Otherwise, the current number and its index are added to the hash map, and the iteration continues.
+If no solution is found after iterating through all numbers, an empty list is returned.

-          - Time Complexity: O(n) because the algorithm iterates through the input list once.
-The hash map lookups have an average time complexity of O(1).
+          - Time Complexity: O(n) because the algorithm iterates through the input array once.
+Hash map lookups have an average time complexity of O(1).
-          - Space Complexity: O(n) because in the worst-case scenario, the hash map will store all the numbers from the input list, resulting in space proportional to the size of the input list.
+          - Space Complexity: O(n) because in the worst-case scenario, the hash map will store all numbers from the input array, resulting in space proportional to the input size.